Can You Improve Your Autoimmune Condition with Functional Medicine?

 Having 80% of your immune system living in your gut helps to protect you from foreign invaders entering our body and blood stream.

-Can fixing your intestinal permeability arrest your progression of autoimmunity?
+Can fixing your intestinal permeability slow autoimmune progression?

 The short answer is: yes.